-In the centre of the fortress, a yellow and black armoured Elite sat on the floor, feet placed together, meditating.
+In the centre of the fortress, a yellow and black armoured Sahnlei sat on the floor, feet placed together, meditating.
 Had most of his race seen this, they would have given him a few odd looks.

-The Elite rose from his pose, and stretched.
+The Sahnlei rose from his pose, and stretched.
 He was a magnificent specimen, seven feet tall, with long ankles and broad feet.
 His neck stretched out, and his head, with its four part lower jaws was a symbol of pride for his race.
 They were revered in the universe as one of the six ruling species, gifted with an appointed leader.
 Their leader was Kalmah, a being who consented to be armoured in the red of a lower class member.

-Of course, that was not true for a Remnant Elite, a esteemed member of the alliance that had dedicated themselves to obtaining objects of great power and studying them.
+Of course, that was not true for a Remnant Sahnlei, a esteemed member of the alliance that had dedicated themselves to obtaining objects of great power and studying them.
 These people followed a different leader species, not one of the six higher class, but a wizened species, horned and long armed.

 He was looking forward to meeting that warrior again.

-I had the Grunts as mutated Matoran, because of their short legs.
+I had the "Grunts" as mutated Matoran, because of their short legs.

 Daikii, and the rest of his team, with the exception of Nikila, are my creations.
 Daikii's shield is the same as the of the Dark Hunter Ravager.
 His gravity axe is the axes of Gali Nuva on one hand.
 Shadow Stealer was created by a fan for the Dark Hunters, and was canonically part of the hand.
 Kahlo's Hagah Plasma Cannon is a MOC weapon that was accepted into the canon.
 Hydraxon and the red and silver armoured being are both official models.